wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/README.md

 The only exception is that some long-running tests are skipped locally by default.
 Use `env RUN_SLOW_TESTS=1 cargo test` to run the full suite.

-We use bors to enforce the [not rocket science](https://graydon2.dreamwidth.org/1597.html) rule.
+We use required CI checks and merge queues to abide by the [not rocket science](https://graydon2.dreamwidth.org/1597.html) rule.

 ### Launching wgsl-analyzer